fiatjaf/jq-web/README.md

 the code above returns the string `"empty of useless things"`.

+## WebAssembly

+There's a WASM version available at `jq.wasm[.min].js`, it is much faster.

+If the target browser supports WebAssembly you can just include it normally.
+It will automatically look for the binary code at `./jq.wasm.wasm`, so make sure it is available.

+You can also import it with browserify `require('jq-web/jq.wasm.js')` if you want.

 ## reference

 `jq(<object>, <filter>) <object>` will take a Javascript object, or scalar, whatever, and dump it to JSON, then it will return whatever your filter outputs and try to convert that into a JS object.